gvwilson/thirdbit/src/fiction/in-heck/index.md

 Thoughtful agreed.
 "Roundin' up throwbacks is wearin' enough without other folk gettin' caught up in it.
-The sooner this one's in a tank and on her way to Heck, the sooner I can get over feelin' sorry for myself."
+The sooner this one's on her way to Heck, the sooner I can stop hatin' myself."

 "Pshaw,"
 Meribeth scoffed.
-"You ain't never gonna stop feelin' sorry for yourself."
+"You ain't never gonna stop hatin' yourself."

 "'Spose not."
 The rabbit sighed.